Class Schedule

 Course Overview

-Well-meaning caregivers often contribute to the oppositionality of their children/adolescents.
+Well-meaning caregivers contribute to the oppositionality of their children/adolescents.
 Well-meaning children/adolescents contribute to the oppositionality of their caregivers.
-Families are caught in a kind of Cold War of mutual escalation of tactics.
+Families are caught in a kind of Cold War of mutual escalation of tactics, caught in feedback loops.
 Helping Professionals need more than folk wisdom to assist parents with serious behavior issues brought to therapy.
-This two-day Parent Management Training Intensive will cover both the basics and advanced applications of PMT.
+This two-day Behavioral Parent Training Intensive will cover both the basics and advanced applications of Behavioral Parent Training.

 On Day One, participants will learn how to provide families with evidence-based, proven techniques to end this war of wills and restore collaboration and growth in the family.
-On Day Two, participants will expand on their learning by exploring PMT enhancements for children who experience challenges such as attachment deficits, ADHD, sensory processing issues, and other divergent profiles.
-Special attention will be given to sensitively addressing issues such as trauma, comorbid psychiatric issues, and neurodivergence.
+On Day Two, participants will expand on their learning by exploring enhancements for children who experience challenges such as attachment deficits, ADHD, sensory processing issues, and other divergent profiles.

 Learning Objectives